 Health/Social Emotional Education for School and Community Certificate

-This 100% online certificate is for community and public health educators and wellness and fitness center employees who want to increase their health content knowledge and skills and be able to use both in the classroom.
+This 100% online certificate program is designed for community and public health educators, as well as wellness and fitness professionals, who want to expand their knowledge of health content, strengthen practical skills, and apply both effectively in educational and instructional settings.

 This program provides the skills and training to implement health and SEL education, and course assessments are aligned with Massachusetts performance indicators and the National Health Education Standards.